kuzzleio/documentation-old/src/sdk-reference/collection/scroll.md

 }
 ```

-Returns a [SearchResult]({{ site_base_path }}sdk-reference/search-result/) object containing the next page of the scroll session, and the `scrollId` to be used by the next `scroll` action.
+Returns a [SearchResult]({{ site_base_path }}sdk-reference/search-result/) object containing the next page of the scroll session, and the `scrollId` to be used in the next `scroll` action.
-A scroll session is always initiated by a `search` action by using the `scroll` argument; more information below.
+A scroll session is always initiated by a `search` action and including the `scroll` argument; more information below.

 <aside class="notice">
-  There is a small delay between documents creation and their existence in our search layer, usually a couple of seconds.
-That means that a document that was just been created won't be returned by this function
+There is a small delay between the time a document is created and their availability in our search layer (usually a couple of seconds).
+That means that a document that was just created might not be returned by this function at first.
 </aside>

 <aside class="notice">